antronerds/r2-training-courses/docs/index.rst

 The day consists of presentations and hands-on sessions.
 Experts will be available for questions while you can go through online step-by-step guides to do the analyses of your choice yourself.
 Please find an overview of the guides per topic of the presentation under

-`R2 Introduction Workshop Overview > From presentation to your own analysis <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html>`_.
+`R2 Introduction Workshop > From presentation to your own analysis <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html>`_.

 * `First Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#first-presentation>`_
 * `Second Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#second-presentation>`_